Building SaaS with Svelar

 Logging & Monitoring

-- Configure log rotation in PM2
+- Configure container log retention

 - Monitor queue depth and job failures via admin dashboard